Solitary confinement in the United States: Legality

 Opponents of solitary confinement have argued with varying success that the practice violates prisoners' constitutional rights.
 Despite the long history of litigation over the practice, the US Supreme Court has yet to definitively state whether or not solitary confinement is unconstitutional.
 The Supreme Court considered the constitutionality of long-term solitary confinement only once, in Wilkinson v.
 Austin.
 In contrast to the Supreme Court's inaction, lower courts have imposed constitutional limitations on the use of solitary confinement.
 Despite such limitations, the federal courts have refused to find that solitary confinement is per se unconstitutional.
 The U.S. has also effectively "insulated itself from any official sanction for international violations by not submitting to the jurisdiction" of committees that enforce the International Covenant on Civil and Political Rights (ICCPR) or of the Committee Against Torture (CAT).

-Beginning August 1, 2020, the state of New Jersey will limit solitary confinement to 20 consecutive days and a total of 30 days during a 60-day period.
-The Isolated Confinement Restriction Act (A314/S3261) was signed by governor Phil Murphy on July 11, 2019.